camilaDiToro/SO/README.md

 2- Compile the kernel

 Execute the following commands on the x64BareBones project directory.
-This will compile the proyect inside the following docker: agodio/itba-so:1.0
+This will compile the proyect inside the following docker container: `agodio/itba-so:1.0`

     user@linux:~/SO/$ ./compile.sh